csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 supercomputer, and the batch job system might reserve different nodes for different runs.
 For some runs the nodes can be physically close to each other, and for other runs physically distant.
-Thus, there are lot of parameters that the interconnect network topology tries to optimize, and the topologies can be conceptually relatively complex.
+Thus, there are lot of parameters that need to be considered when choosing the interconnect topology, and the topologies can be conceptually quite complex.

+TODO: is Mahti example / images too complex?
-The network topology in Mahti is so called Dragonfly topology.
+As an example, the network topology in Mahti is so called Dragonfly topology.
 The nodes are divided into six dragonfly groups (with 234 nodes in each).
 Within a dragonfly group there is so called fat tree topology, and these fat trees between dragonfly groups are fully connected.